sabiroro/projet_SAR/docs/Specification.md

 2. **Data Transmission:**
    A channel allows the transmission of data through **read** and **write** operations, where each **channel** can either send or receive byte sequences.

+3. **Availability Notification:**
+   The channel notifies the connected broker when data is available for reading.
+This notification is triggered by the `available()` event.
 ---

 ### Read Operation